vincentarelbundock/Rdatasets/doc/stevedata/rst/inglehart03.rst

       ``muslim``
-         a dummy variable that equals 1 if Inglehart codes the state as being a "predominently Islamic society"
+         a dummy variable that equals 1 if Inglehart codes the state as being a "predominantly Islamic society"

       .. rubric:: Details
          :name: details